flancian/garden/agora install.md

 As of the time of writing the [[Agora]] consists of three distinct repositories:

-- The ***Agora proper***, which contains the root of a tree defined by its configuration and [[contract]].
+- The ***Agora proper***, which contains the root of a tree plus instructions on how to grow it.
+This is defined by its configuration and its [[contract]].
   - -> [[go/agora]]
 - The [[Agora Server]], a web interface to the Agora, mostly [[read only]].
-It is likely the interface you're reading this in if you're in [anagora.org](https://anagora.org).
+It is the interface you're reading this in if you're in [anagora.org](https://anagora.org).
   - -> [[go/agora-server]]
 - [[Agora Bridge]], a repository that contains various means of ***writing*** to the Agora and more generally interfacing with it.
-This includes the process that interacts with the Agora's configuration and runs fetch/update tasks; and a set of platform-specific bots to run system accounts.
+This includes the process that interacts with the Agora's configuration (in the first repository in the list) and runs fetch/update tasks; and a set of platform-specific bots.
   - -> [[go/agora-bridge]]

-The following instructions assume you run all services under the same user in a Unix-like system (anagora.org runs on Debian GNU/Linux).
+The following instructions assume you clone all repositories and run all services under the same user in a Unix-like system (`anagora.org` runs on Debian GNU/Linux).
 We suggest `agora`:

 ```
 $ adduser agora  # follow prompts
 $ sudo su - agora
 ```

-Then clone all repositories:
+To get all repositories:

 ```
 $ git clone https://github.com/flancian/agora.git